 “The ball is in Chelsea’s court.
 I feel like I have two or three years at least in me at the top level but it is not for me to decide on this one.
 It’s up to the club.
 Whatever happens, I have had a great time at Chelsea.
 Maybe things don’t last forever, although I want it to.

 “I’m not the kind of player to see out my time and sit with my bum on the bench too much.
 I want to be involved.
 That’s my character.
 I will keep trying to do that, whatever the circumstances.
-I feel like I’ve had a good year, particularly from where we were in February to playing what I like to think was a big part [in the European Cup success].
+I feel like I’ve had a good year, particularly from where we were in February to play what I like to think was a big part [in the European Cup success].
 “Obviously Didier [Drogba] played the biggest part but we were the players who came back in [under Di Matteo], who were out a bit [under André Villas-Boas], and made a difference.”

 The latter is expected to join Paris St-Germain but, while Benítez picked David Luiz in midfield ahead of Lampard in the 3-1 win over Monterrey, both players will have significant roles in the months ahead.
 Lampard, left (after the match), said he was fit to start against the Mexicans.

 “It was the manager’s decision,” he said, Benítez having made his selection possibly with Sunday’s final against Corinthians in mind.
-“People say when you are older you shouldn’t play so many games but you need some sort of regularity to playing.
+“People say when you are older you shouldn’t play so many games but you need some sort of regularity to play.
 Any player will tell you that.
 That’s why Paul Scholes retired at one point; he felt he was sitting on the bench and, as he got older, he found it more difficult to sit there and be expected to come on and turn it straight on.”
 Benítez was booed again by some of the 1,000 Chelsea fans and the recently adopted 16th-minute clapped tribute to Di Matteo was maintained.
 “Players have to concentrate on our game, regardless, but obviously we know the atmosphere is different,” said Lampard, who had witnessed from the stand back at Stamford Bridge the crowd’s hostility towards the new man.

 “Maybe it doesn’t help us quite so much.
 But Chelsea is the fans.
 You have to respect how they feel, you have to respect Roberto Di Matteo and at the same time respect that Rafa is going to try to do the best job he can at Chelsea.”